trbabb/geomc/doc/style_guide.md

 Alignment
 -----------

-It is good to highlight similar structure by aligning code into a visual table:
+It is good to highlight parallel structure by aligning similar elements vertically:

     int myvar_1   =  func(1,   2, 3);
     int myvar_123 =  func(1,  55, 0);
     int myvar_2   =  func(2, 255, 0);
     int myvar_3   = thing(1,   0, 0);

 This makes it easy to examine similarities and differences, reducing mental workload.
-When in doubt about whether to justify left or right, prefer to keep similar elements aligned vertically.
+When in doubt about whether to justify left or right, prefer to keep digit places and matching text vertically aligned.
+Do not displace the beginning of a line, as it destroys the indentation.

 This principle is not restricted to blocks of assignments; it works elsewhere: